 Advantages of Bird Flocks

-Birds do not engage in any behavior that does not bring them a benefit for survival in some way.
+Birds do not do anything that does not help their survival in some way.
 There are many advantages to flocking, including:

-- Mating: Some bird species, most notably game birds, form mating flocks in areas called leks where males will show off their breeding plumage and courtship behavior in an attempt to attract a mate.
-By performing in a flock, these birds make themselves more visible to a greater number of females, increasing their chances of a successful mating.
-Flamingos, birds-of-paradise, manakins and several other types of birds also use leks or flocking behavior as part of courtship.
+- Mating: Some bird species, most notably game birds, form mating flocks in areas called leks where males show off their breeding plumage and courtship behavior in an attempt to attract a mate.
+By performing in a flock, these birds make themselves more visible to a greater number of females, increasing their chances of successful mating.
+Flamingos, birds-of-paradise, manakins, and several other types of birds also use leks or flocking behavior as part of breeding courtship.

 - Raising Families: Different types of birds form communal flocks on nesting grounds called rookeries.
-In a rookery, while each nest is individually tended by parent birds caring for their young.
-At the same time, however, the full group of birds can take advantage of flock benefits against predators to care for their vulnerable chicks.
+In a rookery, each nest is individually tended by parent birds caring for their young, but the nests may be very close to one another.
+This allows the full group of birds to take advantage of flock benefits against predators to care for their vulnerable chicks.
 Birds that do not use rookeries may still form family flocks, and juvenile birds from a first brood may help contribute to raising their late-season siblings.

 Disadvantages of Bird Flocks

-While there are many advantages to flocking behavior, a flock of birds also faces several risks when they assemble in large groups.
+While there are many advantages to flocking behavior, birds also face several risks when they assemble in large groups.
 The problems with flocks include:

 - Visibility: The more birds there are in a flock, the more noise and motion it makes, and the more visible it can be to predators.
 Predators may stalk flocks searching for the weakest members, and several predators can be attracted to the same flock, causing a constant threat to the birds.